Identification Card (Penguin Pass)

 Students who wish to change their credit status must notify their instructor and the Director of Continuing Education in writing before the end of the course.
 Credit will not be granted retroactively.
 All required work and exams must be completed and the balance of tuition paid.

 Is Financial Aid available for Summer Session?

-Although financial aid is available for many Summer Session Institutes, it is not normally available for Summer Session classes or private lessons except under extraordinary situations.
-For questions regarding financial aid, call the Director of Continuing Education at 617-585-1130.
+Although financial aid is available for some of our Summer Session Institutes, it is not normally available for Summer Session classes or private lessons except under extraordinary situations.
+For questions regarding financial aid, call the Director of Continuing Education at 617-585-1125.

 What kind of grades are used for Summer Session?